pstaykov/Visualiser/README.md

 ## Screenshots

-the microphone Visualiser looks like this when you hum a note. the x axis represents the frequencies y the time and z the magnitude.
+the microphone Visualiser looks like this when you hum a note. the x axis represents the frequencies y the time and z the magnitude. <br>
 <img src="screenshot.png" width="600"/>

 ## Installation